degree with distinction;

 In her design practice, Crisman explores eco-effective design strategies that incorporate complex infrastructure systems, greater land use density, site specificity and community engagement.
 She explored these issues in the Urban Bridges project by designing a series of sustainable, high-density bridge buildings over the Massachusetts Turnpike in Boston.
 Crisman began this agenda while transforming a 27-building abandoned industrial complex into the Massachusetts Museum of Contemporary Art (MASS MoCA) with Bruner/Cott & Associates.

 Since 2004 Crisman has been designing strategies for the co-existence of waterfront industry and ecological regeneration in several projects along the Elizabeth River in the Hampton Roads region of Virginia.
 Funded by a Virginia Environmental Endowment Grant, she completed a Sustainable Revitalization Plan for 330 acres of industrial land at Money Point, in collaboration with The Elizabeth River Project and the UVA Institute for Environmental Negotiation.
 Crisman+Petrus Architects received the EDRA/Places Planning Award for their work on the Money Point Plan and the project was featured in the Winter 2007 issue of Places journal.
 Crisman was awarded the VSAIA Prize for Design Research & Scholarship by the Virginia Society AIA.
-Currently she is working on the design of several off-the-grid structures for the Paradise Creek Nature Park in Portsmouth, VA.
+Currently she is working on the design of several off-the-grid structures for the Paradise Creek Nature Park in Portsmouth, Virginia.

 Crisman led a multidisciplinary team of UVA students and diverse community partners to design and fabricate the Learning Barge — a floating, self-sustaining environmental education field station on the Elizabeth River.
-Construction was completed in Fall 2009 and the Elizabeth River Project, an environmental ngo, offers popular daily field trips are offered to area school children and adults.
+Construction was completed in Fall 2009 and the Elizabeth River Project, an environmental NGO, offers popular daily field trips are offered to area school children and adults.
 The project has received numerous design awards, including the NCARB Prize for Creative Integration of Practice and Education in the Academy, National Student Collaborative Design Award from the American Institute of Landscape Architects, Go Green Honor Award from the James River Green Building Council, and the Youth Council for Sustainable Science and Technology P3 Design Award from the American Institute of Chemical Engineers.
 The Learning Barge team won the US EPA P3 Sustainability Award competition on the National Mall in Washington, DC.
 Most recently, the project was honored with an Excellence on the Waterfront Award from The Waterfront Center.

 In acknowledgment of her innovative teaching, Crisman received the Collaborative Practice Award from the Association of Collegiate Schools of Architecture and the AIA Education Award from the American Institute of Architects.
 During Spring 2010 she sailed around the world teaching on Semester at Sea's Sustainability voyage and she taught aboard the Atlantic Exploration voyage in Fall 2013.
 Crisman was elected as Southeast Director to the Association of Collegiate Schools of Architecture (ACSA) Board of Directors.
-She was appointed by the National Architectural Accrediting Board (NAAB) to represent the architecture academy during two M.Arch professional program accreditation reviews.
+She was appointed by the National Architectural Accrediting Board (NAAB) to represent the architecture academy during three M.Arch professional program accreditation reviews.
 Crisman was appointed to the University of Virginia Press Board of Directors and is a member of the American Institute of Architects (AIA).